jangorecki/pg/README.md

 pgGetQuery("SELECT DISTINCT ON (a) * FROM r_data.techstamp ORDER BY a, r_timestamp DESC;")
 ```

 For more examples and full reproducible environment see CI workflow and [tests/tests.R](tests/tests.R).
-Be aware travis-ci uses 5433 port instead of default 5432, this can easily be controlled by environment variables as demonstrated in travis yaml.

 ## Notes